xy-241/CS-Notes/content/OS/Process/Address Space.md

 >[!success] Data management in Stack Segment is more efficient than Heap Segment
 >1.
 Stack memory is allocated and deallocated in a **Last In, First Out (LIFO) manner**, making it faster than heap memory.
 This is because all it needs to do is move the [[Register#Stack Pointer]] up or down, while heap memory requires more complex memory management
 >2.
-No overhead of complex [[Synchronization (同步)]], unlike data inside heap segment, data inside the stack segment is dedicated to that particular [[Thread]].
+No overhead of complex [[Synchronisation (同步)]], unlike data inside heap segment, data inside the stack segment is dedicated to that particular [[Thread]].
 Thus, manipulation of data inside the stack segment doesn't require the complex synchronisation

 >[!caution] Attention